Unconditionally verifiable blind computation: Conclusions and discussion

 \section{Conclusions and discussion}

 We have extended the original universal blind quantum computing (UBQC) protocol presented in \cite{BFK09} with new concepts of blind preparation of isolated dummy qubits (a qubit prepared randomly in the set $\{\ket 0 , \ket 1\}$) and isolated trap qubits (a qubit prepared randomly in the set $\{\ket +_\theta\}$).
-These two simple additions lead to an intuitive proof of verification a desired property for any BQC protocol (also known as authentication).
+These two modifications lead to a new construction for unconditionally verifiable blind quantum computation.
 However, in this way only polynomially bounded security could be achieved.
-Building upon these ideas, combined with fault-tolerant computation, we presented a new UBQC protocol that achieve exponentially bounded security for the verification scheme using new resource state called the dotted-complete graph state.
+Building upon these ideas, combined with fault-tolerant computation, we presented a new UBQC protocol that achieve exponentially bounded security for the verification scheme using new resource state, the dotted-complete graph state.
 The new protocol extend the topological fault-tolerant measurement-based quantum computation scheme due to Raussendorf, Harrington and Goyal \cite{RHG07} to a blind setting.
 We note that while consideration of fault-tolerance in the blind computation itself is beyond the scope of the present work, if Protocol \ref{prot:AUBQC} is modified so as to allow Alice to accept a finite error rate on the trap qubits, the probability of Bob successfully cheating is exponentially suppressed in the gap between the expected error weight inferred from trap measurements and our threshold of $\lceil \frac{2d}{5} \rceil$, and so a fault-tolerant adaptation of this protocol should be possible.

 As mentioned before, a verifiable UBQC protocol can be viewed as an interactive proof system where Alice acts as the verifier and Bob as the prover \cite{Dorit,BFK09,RUV13}.
-This link to the complexity theory suggests a novel approach to questions such as the open problem of finding an interactive proof for any problem in BQP with a BQP prover, but with a purely classical verifier.
+This link to complexity theory suggests a novel approach to questions such as the open problem of finding an interactive proof for any problem in BQP with a BQP prover, but with a purely classical verifier.
 The conceptual link between blindness and interactive proof systems is the key ingredient for verifying the ``high complexity'' quantum-theoretical models with ``low complexity'' classical ones.